geudde/attic-chest/pages/03.season-2/11.meeting-23/04.dowry/docs.md

 Crowned her with flowers;
 But Mercury and Aphrodite endued her mind
 With wily craft to evil ways inclined,
-A present then to earth she went
+A present then to Earth she went
 By Jove to Epimetheus sent;
 The fair deceit subdued his foolish will,
 Who as his good embrace a mortal ill;